johnwatkins0/wp-site-stats/README.md

 # wp-site stats

 A WordPress plugin providing a frontend widget showing stats about sites in a multisite network.

+Note: This plugin has only been tested in a *subdirectory* WordPress multisite installation.
+It may not be ready for a subdomain installation.

 ## Install

 1. Clone this repository into your wp-content/plugins directory.
 2. In this plugin's directory, run `composer install` and `yarn`.

-## Use
+## Usage

 ### Shortcode